keltoumboukra/EchoNormalisation/README.md

 .csv file that contains list of wells and corresponding concentrations in ng/uL.

 Output:
-- 2 Echo ready files to transfer buffer and samples
+- 2 Echo ready files to transfer buffer and samples (note that volumes are in nanoliters in these files).
 - 1 report containing the list of wells that failed to be processed (if any) and the reason for failure.

 To run: